dapr/blog/daprblog/content/posts/2025/dapr-is-a-devs-best-friend/index.md

     * *“What if we could swap Kafka ↔ RabbitMQ **via config, not code**?”*
     * *“What if moving regions/clouds **didn’t require rewrites**?”*

-3. **Pick a pilot with visible pain:** A new service or a thorny cross-cutting concern (auth, pub/sub, state, workflow).
+3. **Pick a pilot with visible pain:** A new service or a thorny cross-cutting concern (auth, secrets, pub/sub, state, workflow).
 Aim to replace boilerplate with Dapr APIs and measure the deltas (lead time, defect rate, on-call toil).
-Or, pick an AI-augmented workflow pilot (for example, a summarization or monitoring agent).
+Or, pick an AI-augmented workflow PoC (for example, a summarization or monitoring agent).
 It’s a fast way to showcase how Dapr extends naturally into agentic architectures.

 4. **Show production voices, not slides:** Keep two or three short quotes handy (like the ones above) and link to the CNCF case study pages for credibility with legal/compliance and the PMO.